 With Adela Serrano

-Part I: Standing Poses “It is through the alignment of the body that I discovered the alignment of my mind, self and intelligence” –B.K.S.
-Iyengar, Light on Life This will be the first of a series of three workshops focusing on the alignment of the yoga poses (asanas) based on the Iyengar methodology.
+Art of Asana Part 2: Inverted Poses “It is through the alignment of the body that I discovered the alignment of my mind, self and intelligence” –B.K.S.
+Iyengar: Light on Life.